List of Kamen Rider Gotchard characters: Hellcrate

 Hellcrate (ヘルクレイト, Herukureito) is a doppelganger of Supana who wears a red mask and can transform into the Angel Malgam.
-He is defeated by Valvarad (Rider).
+He is defeated by Kamen Rider Valvarad.

 Hellcrate is portrayed by Yasunari Fujibayashi, who also portrays Supana.

 Lachineires

 Lachineires (ラキネイレス, Rakineiresu) is a doppelganger of Lachesis who wears a white mask and can transform into the Orochi Malgam.
-She is defeated by Fire Gotchard.
+She is defeated by Kamen Rider Fire Gotchard.

 Lachineires is portrayed by Alisa Sakamaki, who also portrays Lachesis.

 Alzard

 Alzard (アルザード, Aruzādo) is a doppelganger of Minato who wears a blue mask and can transform into the Dragon Malgam.
-He is defeated by Majade.
+He is defeated by Kamen Rider Majade.

 Alzard is portrayed by Rikuto Kumaki, who also portrays Minato.

 Dark King

 The Dark King is an entity who was sealed behind the Door of Darkness and appears exclusively in the film Kamen Rider Gotchard: The Future Daybreak.
 Absorbed by Glion, the Dark King manipulates him into invading the world until Glion's defeat.
-Following his defeat by Miracle Gotchard, Gotchard Shining Daybreak, and Majade, the Dark King runs away to the past, only to be destroyed permanently by Gotchard Shining Daybreak.
+Following his defeat by Kamen Riders Miracle Gotchard, Majade, and Gotchard Shining Daybreak, the Dark King runs away to the past, only to be destroyed permanently by the latter.

 The Dark King is voiced by Katsuyuki Konishi.